by Bryony Edwards / CACE

 'There’s a financial and legal imperative to act and act now - across all [council] business, every decision that’s made.
 Ask how robust are the assumptions that we use in planning and how do we stress test against the plausible range of climate futures...sticking your head in the sand is no longer passable’.

 Using modelling based on historical records rather than future scenarios counts as sticking one’s head in the sand.
 Force Majeure or ‘Acts of God’ don’t work with insurance companies as the frequency of acts of global warming rapidly grows.
+And assessing risk means accommodating for the worst case scenarios.

 Avoiding litigation risk is key but Barker also provides examples of financial benefits for councils that properly assess and respond to climate change risk, including cheaper finance from new ‘sustainable’ loan products and lower insurance premiums and broader coverage for the council and the community.